-Universal Safety USA, LLC disclaims liability for any personal injury, property or other damages of any nature whatsoever, whether special, indirect, consequential or compensatory, directly or indirectly resulting from the publication, use of, or reliance on the standards printed here in.
-Universal Safety USA, LLC also makes no guaranty or warranty as to the accuracy or completeness of any information published herein.
+Universal Safety USA, LLC declares that information provided by and obtained from essential building personnel for this emergency plan may be subject to error or omission.
+The user acknowledges and agrees that neither the City of Los Angeles nor Universal Safety USA, LLC are liable in any way whatsoever, including but not limited to claims for damage and/or civil litigation, for the accuracy or validity of the information provided.
+Universal Safety USA, LLC disclaims liability for any personal injury, property or other damages of any nature whatsoever, whether special, indirect, consequential or compensatory, directly or indirectly resulting from the publication, use of, or reliance on the standards printed herein.
+Universal Safety USA, LLC also makes no guaranty or warranty as to the completeness of any information published herein.